d4rkconsole/d4rk_ddos/README.md

 # Requirements
 Here bane module is required if it is not installed this tool will install automatically ...
-# Os
+# OS INFOMRATION
-->>  this tool can Run in both operating system windows also and linux also bane module can run in both os windows and linux but python must be installed on windows ..
+->>  This tool can Run in both operating system windows also and linux also bane module can run in both os windows and linux but python must be installed on windows ..

 # Usage